inetabliu/SEI-56-Project-4/README.md

   <h3 align="center">User authentication that would allow only to view, edit, delete plants only by the owner of the plant.</h3>

  > Authentication is definitely something that I find extremely satisfying as well as challenging to code.
-Having have spent only 10 days
+Having have spent only 10 days learning Django Framework and just the basic fundamentals of Python, I wasn't able to focus on authentication as much as I wanted to.

  <h3 align="center">State management in different React components</h3>

  > Something that I found particularly difficult and had to do a lot of reading on is lifting state from one component to another, which was something I tried to implement in my Login & Register Offcanvas components, which has proven to be a hard task without Redux, so definitely looking forward getting this challenge completed.

 # Wins
++ Reaching my MVP earlier than I personally anticipated and spending the time to focus on reviewing each feature and making sure everything is working as intended.
+Having had written great user stories at the begining of the project has proven to be extremely useful in keeping me on track with the whole developement process and continue working through the changes in a systematic way has been a great win.
++ Ability to integrate Cloudinary API to my application in storing user uploaded images has been extremely satisfying.
++ Considerably smooth development process compared to my previous projects for GA.
+I have improved my problem solving skills in all aspects of the developement process which helped me to maintain a clean and well strctured codebase for my project.

 # Key Learnings
 + Working with relational database for the first time while using Django and Python on the backend, has definitely improved my confidence building the backend of